lisiq/Scraping-movie-and-TV-show-data-using-Python-3/README.md

 import json
 ```

-## There are two different scripts
+## There are five different scripts

-For shows and for movies.
+One type is to scrape data from the web-pages for shows, one is to scrape data from the web-pages for movies.
+We then have _dataframes.py_ which is the same for shows, and one for the movies.
+I could have done it all in the same script but I decided to do it this way since I always changed some details.
+The last one is _merger.py_.

 ### Shows